simonmichael/hledger/hledger/Hledger/Cli/Commands/Repl.md

 Also like `run`, the input file(s) specified for the `repl` command will be the default input for all interactive commands.
 You can override this temporarily by specifying an `-f` option in particular commands.

-But note that commands will not see any changes made to input files (eg by `add`) until you exit and restart the REPL.
+Before running a command, any input files which have changed on disk are automatically reloaded.

 Any other general flags given to `repl` - input, reporting, or display flags such as `-I`, `--strict`, `--alias`, `-b`/`-e`, `--depth`, `--cost`, `--value`, `--color` -